zbouvier/IUS-Hacktoberfest/README.md

 Please note that there **is not** a comma at the end of your new person.

 Once you've successfull added your person.
 Please run py dataPresenter.py to make sure your json was formatted correctly.

+## Running IUS-Hacktoberfest in a python virtual environment

+### Pre-work

+We need to set up a [python venv](https://docs.python.org/3/library/venv.html) first.
+We'll need to do this in Python 3.

+So, using your Python 3 installation (verify version with `python --version` or `python3 --version`), change into this source directory and run:

+`python -m venv .venv` or `python3 -m venv .venv` depending on your set up.
+You can name your venv folder whatever you wish (.venv is just a convention), and even create them elsewhere besides this directory.
+It only matters that you do create it and activate the venv so you keep your global python install clean.
+Good python hygiene. ;)

+Then let's activate the venv.
+This needs to happen EVERY time we want to run this project, so don't forget:

+`source .venv/bin/activate`

+### Install dependencies

+Haven't installed the dependencies before?

+`pip install -r requirements.txt`

+This only needs to be done on fresh install, or if dependencies change obviously.

+### Run the app

+Now we just run the app:

+`python dataPresenter.py`

+### Done!

+Since we're now done, we can deactivate the venv (or just close your terminal session):

+`deactivate`